AnthonyDickson/HIVE/README.md

 This command can also be used to pull/update any changes in the submodules.

 ## Setting Up Your Development Environment
-You have three options for setting up the dev environment, in the recommended order:
+Choose one of three options for setting up the dev environment (in the recommended order):
 1. [Pre-built Docker image](#pre-built-docker-image)
 2. [Building the Docker image locally](#building-the-docker-image-locally)
 3. [Local installation](#local-installation)

 ### Prerequisites
 - Windows or Ubuntu
-- NVIDIA GPU with 10GB+ memory
+- NVIDIA GPU with 6GB+ memory, e.g. RTX 2080 Ti, RTX 3060.
 - CUDA 11.6+
 - WSL for Windows users
 - Docker
 - (optional) PyCharm

 ### Pre-Built Docker Image
-1. Pull (download) the pre-built image (~11.3 GB):
+1. Pull (download) the pre-built image (~13 GB):
       ```shell
       docker pull dican732/video2mesh
       ```
+   **Note:** By default, this uses the image `dican732/video2mesh:latest` which in turn is the runtime image `dican732/video2mesh:runtime-cu116`.
+This is fine if you just want to run the pipeline.
+If you want to run the more experimental code (e.g., Bundle Fusion, other depth estimation models) you will need to use the development image `dican732/video2mesh:dev-cu116`.

+2. Done!
+Go to [Running the Program](#running-the-program) for basic usage.

 ### Building the Docker image locally
 1. Run the build command:
       ```shell
-      docker build -t dican732/video2mesh .
+      docker build -f Dockerfile.dev -t dican732/video2mesh .
       ```

 2. There are some custom CUDA kernels that require GPU access to be built.
 These can be installed via the following command: